-If you feel anxious about problems like broken teeth, large fillings or teeth that are weakened by decay then dental crowns could be the solution for you.
+If you feel anxious about problems like broken teeth, large fillings or teeth that are weakened by decay then tooth crowns could be the solution for you.

-You may need a crown if you have:
+You may need a tooth crown if you have:

 - A weak tooth or teeth that need strengthening e.g. highly filled teeth

 - A discoloured tooth you do not like the appearance of

 - Most teeth that have received root canal treatment are usually crowned

 - Crowns can help to protect a week tooth or restore a broken tooth

 - They can be used to restore your teeth to their natural shape or size

 - They can protect damaged teeth and teeth that have undergone root canal surgery